mrkatebzadeh/dwm/README.md

-# dwm - dynamic window manager
+# Raha - minimalist window manager fork of dwm, dmenu, and dwmblocks
-dwm is an extremely fast, small, and dynamic window manager for X.
+Raha is a fork of dwm, which is an extremely fast, small, and dynamic window manager for X.

 ## Requirements
-In order to build dwm you need the Xlib header files.
+In order to build Raha you need the Xlib header files.

 ## Installation